 LATEST NEWS & ANNOUNCEMENTS

-AWARD-WINNING HUMAN RIGHTS PROGRAM REACHES OVER 14,000 CANADIAN YOUTH
+AWARD-WINNING HUMAN RIGHTS PROGRAM EMPOWERS AND TRANSFORMS CANADIAN YOUTH

-The Asper Foundation has announced the 2017 Human Rights and Holocaust Studies Program for grades 7 to 9 students across Canada.
-The program deals with topics ranging from racism to genocide and is aimed at promoting understanding and sensitizing Canadian students to the consequences of racism.
+The Asper Foundation’s award-winning Human Rights and Holocaust Studies Program has reached over 14,000 youth across Canada promoting understanding and sensitizing students to the consequences of racism.
 For more information, click here.

 LAUNCH OF THE NEW HUMAN RIGHTS & HOLOCAUST STUDIES WEBSITE